 Candidate License

 A candidate dietitian has met all registration requirements with the exception of the Canadian Dietetic Registration Examination (CDRE), and may practice as a dietitian using the title candidate registered dietitian, candidate dietitian, or RD(c).
-Candidate dietitians write the CDRE at the next available sitting.
-The application for candidate licensure is also the application to write the CDRE.
-There is not a separate CDRE application form.
+Candidate dietitians must write the CDRE at the next available sitting.

 A candidate dietitian is permitted to practice dietetics under the mentorship of a dietitian.
-Before beginning practice, candidate dietitians must provide NSRD with proof of professional liability insurance and a completed Registered Dietitian Candidate Mentor Agreement Form.
+Before beginning practice, candidate dietitians must provide NSRD with a completed Registered Dietitian Candidate Mentor Agreement Form.

 Four Step Application Process